 To make the poached rhubarb, put the sugar and orange juice in a large pan and heat until just dissolved.
 Add the rhubarb, cover with a lid and poach on the lowest possible heat for 5-7 minutes until just soft.

-Using a slotted spoon, remove the rhubarb and stem ginger to a plate, being careful not to damage the shape.
+Using a slotted spoon, remove the rhubarb to a plate, being careful not to damage the shape.
 Increase the heat and reduce the liquid for a few minutes until it thickens slightly and becomes syrupy.
 Using a fork, crush half the poached rhubarb with enough syrup to give a thick compote.
 Stir in the whole pieces and set aside to cool completely.

 Reserve the remaining syrup to serve.